-Temperature was measured simultaneously to the zooplankton sampling During the period of 1961–2006, the water temperature was measured by reversing thermometers mounted on the Nansen bottle (BM-48) at 0-, 5-, 10-, 15-, 25-, 50-m depths and near the bottom (63–65 m) or by bathythermograph GM7-III.
+Temperature was measured simultaneously with the zooplankton sampling During the period of 1961–2006, the water temperature was measured by reversing thermometers mounted on the Nansen bottle (BM-48) at 0-, 5-, 10-, 15-, 25-, 50-m depths and near the bottom (63–65 m) or by bathythermograph GM7-III.
 Since 2006, the water temperature has been measured by CTD probe MIDAS 500 (Valeport Ltd.) on continuous profiles from surface to bottom.
 Prior to active application of the new equipment, CTD was intercalibrated with reversing thermometers and bathythermograph.
 No significant discrepancies were found within the limits of accuracy of the previously used equipment.

 The temperature and juvenile copepods abundance in the layer 0-25 m were used in analysis.
 It is the upper 25-m layer, where the major part of organic carbon is produced in the White Sea (Prygunkova, 1974; Pertsova, 1980).
 The reproduction and early development of the studied species also take place in this water layer (Pertsova, 1971, 1974; Prygunkova, 1974; Pertzova, Kosobokova, 2010; Martynova et al., 2011).

 Studied species.
 The phenology of six species/genera of planktonic Copepoda were analyzed: cold-water arctic Calanus glacialis Jaschnov, 1955 and boreal-arctic Pseudocalanus spp., warm-water boreal species Acartia spp., Centropages hamatus (Lilljeborg, 1853), and Temora longicornis (Müller, 1792), and ubiquitous Oithona similis Claus, 1866 and Microsetella norvegica (Boeck, 1864).
 Average total abundance of each species (all developmental stages) from May through October (period of reproduction and active development of each studied species) was used in analysis of long-term dynamics.